Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 -

-Origin Story – Where the legend began and how it’s changed over time.
+Origin Story – How the legend began and evolved

 -